e-kwsm/QUIP/doc/Tutorials/adglass.rst

   $ make QUIP_Programs/eval

-It is highly recommended to change the name when copying the `eval` prgram to a directory on :envvar:`PATH` to avoid a clash with the builtin ``eval`` command.
+It is highly recommended to change the name when copying the `eval` program to a directory on :envvar:`PATH` to avoid a clash with the builtin ``eval`` command.

 Start the simulation by running the `crack` program, which takes